 Lockheed Martin awarded Jotne a three-year program to develop its existing software system known as Open Simulation Data Management (Open SimDM) platform to include new capabilities in test data management and other application areas.

 The event will be held in Dagstuhl, Germany.
-Stay tuned, more information will be announced soon!09 May 2016 Eurographics 2016
+Stay tuned, more information will be announced soon!20 October 2016 New Frontiers in Engineering Simulation and Testing

-This conference continues a series of conferences organized by the Eurographics Association covering the wide field of computer graphics, from applied geometry techniques of meshing and surface reconstruction to photorealistic techniques (e.g., path tracing), as well as computer animation and simulation of natural phenomena.04 May 2016 WMF Pre-Workshop Presentations
+This conference continues a series of conferences organized by the Eurographics Association covering the wide field of computer graphics, from applied geometry techniques of meshing and surface reconstruction to photorealistic techniques (e.g., path tracing), as well as computer animation and simulation of natural phenomena.

 Dr. Tor Dokken